Team Up - 2 Hour Workshop

 • Create a git branch for their own feature work

-• Push a branch to GitHub and open a pull request
+• Push a branch to their fork and open a pull request to the upstream repo

 • Review another student’s pull request and leave constructive feedback

-• Merge pull requests and resolve merge conflicts
+• Watch pull requests get merged and resolve merge conflicts on their own PR

 • Use test cases to verify the combined project still works after merging